Tyler Bilodeau: Oregon State

 As a freshman at Oregon State University in 2022–23, Bilodeau made 13 starts and averaged 7.0 points and 3.9 rebounds per game.
 On December 28, 2023, he recorded 10 points and 14 rebounds against UCLA.
 In his sophomore year in 2023–24, Bilodeau changed his jersey number from 10 to 34 in honor of his mother, who wore the number in college and professionally.
 "My mom is who I look up to.
 She's the reason I play basketball", he said.
 He averaged 14.3 points and 5.7 rebounds per game that season, while shooting 34.5% on his three-pointers.
 His 53.3% field goal percentage ranked fourth in the Pac-12 Conference.
 After the season, he entered the NCAA transfer portal, becoming one of the best shooting big men available.

 UCLA

 Bilodeau transferred to play at the University of California, Los Angeles.
 He played the entire 2024–25 season for the Bruins out of position at center, where he was the starter in each game that he played.
 On November 8, 2024, Bilodeau tallied 23 points and a career-high 15 rebounds in a loss to New Mexico Lobos.
-On December 21, 2024, he scored a career-high 26 points in a loss to North Carolina.
+On December 21, he tied his then-career-high with 26 points in a loss to North Carolina.
 The Bruins earned a No. 7 seed in the 2025 NCAA tournament, Bilodeau's first appearance in the tournament in his career.
 He finished the season as UCLA's leading scorer at 13.5 points per game, shooting a team-high 40.0 percent on 3-pointers, and ranked second on the Bruins in rebounding with 4.6 per game.
 He was named third-team All-Big Ten Conference by the conference coaches.

+The following season, Bilodeau scored a career-high 34 points in a 97–65 win over UC Riverside.
+On January 20, 2026, he made the game-winning 3-pointer with eight seconds remaining in a 69–67 upset win over No. 4 Purdue.
+Averaging almost four points more than his previous career high, he was named third-team All-Big Ten by both coaches and the media.
+In the Big Ten tournament, Bilodeau was sidelined after suffering a mild right knee sprain late in the first half of the quarterfinals, which the Bruins won in an upset against No. 8 Michigan State.
+He was held out of the semifinals against Purdue, but was expected to be available for the NCAA tournament.
+However, UCLA head coach Mick Cronin held him out of their opener, a win by No. 7–seed UCLA over No. 10–seed UCF.
+Following his season at UCLA, Bilodeau was one of the 73 participants that were selected to participate in the 2026 NBA draft combine.

+Professional career

+On June 24, 2026, Bilodeau was selected by the Brooklyn Nets with the 43rd overall pick in the 2026 NBA draft.